PranatPraveer/Cricket-chirp-Temperature-app/README.md

 # Cricket-chirp-Temperature-app
-An app which predicts the tempereature by number if cricket chirps in 25 seconds
+An app which predicts the tempereature by number of cricket chirps in 25 seconds